Mehmed Spaho: Kingdom of Serbs, Croats and Slovenes

 When the first government of the Kingdom of Yugoslavia was formed on 22 December 1918, whose president was Stojan Protić, Spaho was named Minister of Forestry and Mining.
 Spaho entered the Government as a representative of the Muslim religious group, and stayed in it until 23 February 1919, when he resigned.

 Political gathering of Bosnian Muslims was mostly around the political newspapers that were published after the war.
 There were two major newspapers, the Vrijeme (the Time) and the Jednakost (the Equality).
 The political group that gathered around the Vrijeme was called the "Muslim Organization", to which Spaho belonged.
 They emphasized their programme on 8 January 1919, advocating democracy, constitutionality, justice and harmony, and moreover, they announced their readiness to cooperate with everyone with the construction of the "unique state of Serbs, Croats and Slovenes", on the concept of equality of all three nationalities.
 The Yugoslav Muslim Organization (JMO), as it will be named, demanded protection of Islamic religious rights and protection of Muslims by the Constitution.
-The JMO was more a religious group, then a political party.
+The JMO was more of a religious group, then a political party.
 They also demanded that all land must be given to each in order to secure one's existence and to protect large landowners, as that is, according to them, the interest of the state.
 Not just they demanded the protection of large landowners, who were the Bosnian Muslim beys, but they also requested retention of the serfs.
 The JMO also favoured decentralization of the state.
 As opposed to the JMO, the political group that gathered around the Jednakost newspaper, the Yugoslav Muslim Democracy (JMD), did not deal with either religious or agrarian questions, but only demanded that the power must be transferred more to the local level; nevertheless, they also supported the Karađorđević dynasty and Belgrade centralism.
 The Yugoslav Muslim Organization was officially established on 16 February 1919.
 All Bosnian Muslim organizations were united within it, except the Jednakost group, which joined Svetozar Pribićević's Yugoslav Democratic Party.
 At its foundation, Spaho was not a member of the JMO, but he was a member of the Vrijeme political group, although not among its key persons.
 As a minister in the first government, Spaho could not influence the founding of the JMO.
 The JMO's first president was a mufti from Tuzla, Ibrahim Maglajlić.
 Spaho became a member of the JMO in May 1919.